Bhagavad Gita Chapter 4 Verse 15 Meaning

 Available in 28 languages

-This verse from Chapter 4 of the Bhagavad Gita highlights a practical insight: Having known this, the ancient seekers of freedom also performed action; therefore, do thou also perform action, as the ancients did in days of yore.
+The Gita addresses divine knowledge with characteristic directness here.
+Having known this, the ancient seekers of freedom also performed action; therefore, do thou also perform action, as the ancients did in days of yore.
+Within the broader arc of Chapter 4, this verse builds on Krishna's systematic exposition of wisdom.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team